Lets look at the symptoms, causes and some of the remedial measures to be adopted for macular degeneration.

 - Cardiovascular diseases: These include high blood pressure, stroke, heart attack and coronary artery disease with chest pain (angina).

 To determine whether you have macular degeneration, you will undergo a thorough eye examination.
-One of the things your eye doctor looks for while examining the inside of your eye is the presence of drusen and mottled pigmentation in the macula.
+One of the things your eye doctor looks for while examining the

 The eye examination includes a simple test of your central vision and may include testing with an Amsler grid.
 If you have macular degeneration, when you look at the grid some of the straight lines may seem faded, broken or distorted.